ammen99/wf-recorder/README.md

 ```
 Optionally configure with `-Ddefault_codec='codec'`.
 The default is libx264.
 Now you can just run `./build/wf-recorder` or install it with `sudo ninja -C build install`.

+Optionally install `scdoc`, a tool by ddevault, for building the manpage.

 # usage
 In it's simplest form, run `wf-recorder` to start recording and use Ctrl+C to stop.
 This will create a file called recording.mp4 in the current working directory using the default codec.